Deathspike/SharpEventLoop/README.md

     // ...
 Do something with the result.

-`List<string>` is not thread safe, so the above is dangerous when implemented with `Tasks`.
+`List<string>` is not thread safe, so the above is dangerous when implemented with `Task`s.

 ## Final Word

-By Roel van Uden; written as an experiment.
 Don't hesistate to ask questions!
 More examples in the solution!